noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 #. :literal:`/v2/{representation}/{stationTypes}/{dataTypes}`.
 In
    addition to the data of the previous call, it contains the data types defined in the dataset.

 #. :literal:`/v2/{representation}/{stationTypes}/{dataTypes}/latest`.
 In
    addition to all the data retrieved by the previous call, this call retrieves also the most recent measurement.
 This method is especially suited for real time retrieval of data.

-   .. versionadded:: 2020-June API method to retrieve the list of
-      latest/real time measurements

 #. :literal:`/v2/{representation}/{stationTypes}/{dataTypes}/{from}/{to}`.
    All the data retrieved by method #3, but limited to a given historical interval (:literal:`from` ... :literal:`to`).